Mishkun/ataman-intellij/README.md

 > Ataman - an elected leader of the Cossack troops and settlements

-Ataman is an Intellij Idea plugin for using leader key for bindings (almost like in Spacemacs)
+Ataman is an Intellij Idea plugin for using leader key for bindings (almost like in Spacemacs).
+Great way to enchance your
+IdeaVim productivity or just to have a more convenient way to access actions, as it is not required.

 ## Rationale